cxpsemea/DeleteProject/README.md

 Root directory of scans's source code (defaults to D:\CxSrc)

 #### -CxDelSrcDir
-By default, the script WILL NOT delete the scans' source code directory.
+By default, `the script WILL NOT delete the scans` source code directory.

 If set, scans' source code directory will be removed.

 #### -ContinueOnDelSrcDirError
 By default, the script will stop in case of an error deleting the scan surce code directory.

 If set, the script will continue processing the scans of the project (deleting every scan in CxSAST and removing the source code from the filesystem)

 #### -DryRun